Understanding Ambiguous Loss

 Beneath the mask: Understanding adopted teens.
 D. Riley & J. Meeks (2006).
 Burtonsville, MD: C.A.S.E.
 Publications

-3 responses to “Understanding Ambiguous Loss”
+3 thoughts on “Understanding Ambiguous Loss

-1. palebunny Avatar
+1. palebunny says:

 I’m not, I was reading this article and then just skipped down, did your son DIE or did you lose custody of him?